The First Look

 Wedding Photographers First Look or Reveal

-The First Look or Reveal is when the groom-to-be and bride-to-be meet in private before the wedding ceremony to spend a few minutes alone.
-This allows us to capture special and loving moments in a quiet space with just the two of you.
-If you are very traditional and really don’t want to see each other before you are married, a First Look is totally not for you.
-If you are willing to bend tradition some, then a First Look might be a great choice for your wedding day.
+The First Look or Reveal is when the groom-to-be and bride-to-be meet before the wedding ceremony to spend a few minutes alone.
+This allows us to capture your special and loving moments in a quiet private space with just the two of you.
 If a First Look isn’t for you then The 10-Minute Rule is a must!

 A Few Reasons To Consider A First Look

-First Reason – The Groom: There is no moment more special on a wedding day than when the groom sees his beautiful bride for the first time.
-Traditionally, this is when she is walking down the aisle and he is up front at the alter.
+The Groom: There is no moment more special on a wedding day than when the groom sees his beautiful bride for the first time.
+Traditionally, this is when she is walking down the aisle.
 The bride gets walked down the aisle, meets her groom and both move on with the wedding ceremony.
 Many grooms are choked up, have a bunch of stuff they would like to say, and they are thinking a million things…but before they can process any of it, they are already saying their vows.
 With a First Look the groom can step back and take in the beauty of his bride.
 He can get a good, long look, stare, turn her around, smile at her, hug her, cry, kiss her…and then do it again for as long as he wants, because time has been set aside for this moment with his bride.
 Don’t forget the obvious benefit, there isn’t the pressure of 200 people staring at him.
 He gets to see her first in her wedding gown (besides bridesmaids).
 It is just bride and groom, alone together moments before they are united in marriage.

 We recommend, as your photographers, that you and your groom be ready at least two hours before the wedding ceremony.
 We will head out into the beautiful surroundings of your venue to create some intimate photos of the two of you.
 Having a couple hours of free time before the ceremony creates a more relaxed and easy-going atmosphere making for happier family, friends, bride and groom.
 After your time alone together, we can photograph your whole bridal party and immediate family.